saswataghosh66/DA6401_Assignment_2_CNN/Part_A/README.md

 **Model Validation on Sampled Test Data:**

-To further evaluate the model’s performance, we randomly selected 30 samples from the test dataset and compared the actual class labels with the model’s predictions.
+To further evaluate the model’s performance, I randomly selected 30 samples from the test dataset and compared the actual class labels with the model’s predictions.
 The results were as follows:

  - Correct predictions: 15/30 (50% accuracy)